microsoft/app-innovation-team/2. solutions/microservices-baseline/README.md

     <img src="resources/images/azure-key-vault-new-access-policy.png" />
 </div>

-Perfect, now you have configured successfully your Azure Key Vault account to work with the microservices.
+You have now successfully configured your Azure Key Vault account to work with the microservices.

 ### Docker Compose configuration